Science at OLA Junior School follows a number of Science schemes including the The Association of Science Education.

-Older pupils in Years 5 and 6 are taught by specialist teachers in the Senior School science laboratories, still following the Cambridge scheme but also learning addition technical skills and how to use more advanced equipment such as Bunsen burners and microscopes.
+Pupils in Years 5 and 6 are taught by the specialist Science teachers from the Senior School.
+Lessons are taught in the fully equipped Science laboratories where they learn additional technical skills and how to use more advanced equipment such as Bunsen burners and microscopes.

-Our whole-school Science Week is centred around a theme such as 'Flight', 'Space' or 'Meet the scientist' and we welcome experts in fields such as falconry and Crime Scene Investigation.
-The Head of Senior School Science always wows us with an exciting Science show.
+Our whole-school Science Week is centred around a theme such as 'Flight', 'Space' or 'Journeys Through Nature'.
+In recent years we have welcomed experts in fields such as Falconry, Crime Scene Investigation and Environmental Recycling.

 Children love to explore their environment and we are very fortunate to have our own pond, gardens, wildlife and Forest School areas.
 In addition, use is made of local environmental education centres, museums and visiting scientists, not just during Science Week but throughout the school year.